boyini-deekshit/mini-projects/README.md

 # mini-projects
-this a demo for git and git hub
+this a demo for git and git hub.